 Would I get a Motorhome TPMS ?

 Yes, absolutely.
 They are very simple to fit & do no damage to the interior of your cab, no drill holes in the dash board.
 You don’t even need to remove the wheels to fit the sensors.
+You can still use your motorhome wheel clamp with the TPMS sensors in place.
 With solar & USB charging your not messing around with batteries.
 I have a tag axle motorhome & had a tyre blow on the first rear axle & it’s not fun.
 Anything that makes your touring safer & at less than £50, it’s a no brainer.